smileidentity/smile-identity-core-python/README.md

                                                id_info_params, options_params)
 ```

+use_validation_api is optional and defaults to true this will call the smile server and gets all required
+input information for a job type and id type and checks if you  have provided required information else it will throw an exception
 ```

 In the case of a Job Type 5 you can simply omit the the image_params and options_params keys.
 Remember that the response is immediate, so there is no need to query the job_status.
 There is also no enrollment so no images are required.
 The response for a job type 5 can be found in the response section below.